Polly Pattullo: Papillote Press

 Together with Anne Jno.
 Baptiste of Papillote Wilderness Retreat, the island's well-known eco-lodge and botanical gardens, Pattullo co-authored the 1998 book The Gardens of Dominica, which they published themselves in 1998, leading to the establishment of Papillote Press, specialising in books about Dominica and the wider Caribbean.
 In an early interview, Pattullo said: "Papillote Press only exists by being an unpaid one-woman operation and making sure that each book that is published generates enough cash to print the next book."

-The company has since developed and broadened its remit, publishing a range of titles, both fiction and non-fiction, that reflect the culture and literary heritage of the region, and has published winners of the Burt Award for Caribbean Young Adult Literature.
-Notable authors include Phyllis Shand Allfrey, Lisa Allen-Agostini, Trish Cooke, Jane Ulysses Grell, Lennox Honychurch, Stephenson Hyacinth, Diana McCaulay, Kathy MacLean, Philip Nanton, Elma Napier, Viviana Prado-Núñez, Lawrence Scott, Joanne Skerrett, Celia Sorhaindo, and others.
+The company has since developed and broadened its remit, publishing a range of titles, both fiction and non-fiction, that reflect the culture and literary heritage of the region, and it has published winners of the Burt Award for Caribbean Young Adult Literature.
+Notable authors include Phyllis Shand Allfrey, Lisa Allen-Agostini, Alwin Bully, Trish Cooke, Alison Donnell, Jane Ulysses Grell, Lennox Honychurch, Stephenson Hyacinth, John Robert Lee, Diana McCaulay, Kathy MacLean, Philip Nanton, Elma Napier, Viviana Prado-Núñez, Lawrence Scott, Joanne Skerrett, Celia Sorhaindo, and others.
 A new initiative was formed in 2013, a book production company called the Papillote People's Press, which works with authors on their manuscripts up to delivery of books at publication.
 In 2015, Pattullo compiled the anthology Your Time is Done Now: Slavery, Resistance and Defeat: the Maroon Trials of Dominica 1813–14 (introduced by Bernard Wiltshire), "a moving and valuable addition to the growing literature on slavery and slave resistance in the Americas."